 To smoke hemp flower, start by grinding up your buds.
 Try only to grind up as much as you’re going to use for the session.
 That is, of course, if you want to keep the rest of your flower as fresh and preserved as possible.

-Put your finely ground bud in the bowl of a pipe, bong, or sprinkle it into a joint/blunt — it’s up to you!
+You can put your finely ground bud in the bowl of a pipe or bong or sprinkle it into a joint or blunt—it’s up to you!

 An Alternative to Smoking

-Hemp also isn’t limited to just smoking.
-The market has a wide variety of vaporizers available as well.
+Hemp is also not limited to being smoked.
+The market has a wide variety of vaporizers available.
 In addition, both dry and juice-based vapes offer potential users a more comprehensive range of options for a versatile experience.

 What is the Difference Between Hemp, Cannabis, & Marijuana?What is the Difference Between Hemp, Cannabis, & Marijuana